lessos/lessgo/logger/README.md

 <tr>
     <td>logtolevels</td>
     <td>bool, default=false</td>
-    <td>Output messages to multi leveled logfiles from minloglevel to the max, or output messages to the minloglevel logfile.</td>
+    <td>If output messages to multi leveled logfiles from minloglevel to the max; or output messages to the minloglevel logfile.</td>
 </tr>
 </table>